HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 Trail extension and roadway changes.
 While this work is not the primary focus of this

-project, coordination is stilt essential.
+project, coordination is still essential.

 Maps and markups provided by the City are conceptual and were not prepared using survey